Points of Pride

 - GIS Certificate Program

-In cooperation with several other departments at Iowa State, the community and regional planning department administers a comprehensive graduate certificate program in geographic information systems (GIS).
+The community and regional planning department administers a comprehensive graduate certificate program in geographic information systems (GIS).
 Undergraduate students have access to the program’s leading-edge GIS technology.

-- GIS Short Courses
+- GIS Short Courses and focus area

 - Outreach studios

 Student Awards & Research Grants

 - Student Studies Poverty-Reduction Efforts for Quinoa Producers in Equador: Elisa Cárdenas received a Graduate Student Travel Award for International Study in Sustainable Livelihoods to study the work of a nongovernmental organization that supports small-scale quinoa producers of Equador

 - Graduate Student Receives Travel Grant for Research in Ghana: Shelley Oltmans received a Butler Travel Award for International Studies in Sustainable Agriculture to conduct research on “food deserts” and food security in Ghana

 - Reducing Local Regulatory Barriers to Local Food